ArtHitParade

 The fall of the Qing makes the dragon obsolete.
 This imperial symbol is soon replaced by the portrait of Yuan Shikai.
 The silver dollars with this effigy dated to the year 3 of the Republic, 1914 CE, were also prepared in Tianjin by Giorgi.

-Yuan Shikai was the only candidate able to maintain some tradition in the following of the fallen Empire.
+After the fall of the Qing in 1911 CE, Yuan Shikai was the only candidate able to maintain some tradition in the following of the fallen Empire.
 This former military officer soon controlled the power against the revolutionary Kuomintang.
-In 1914, he struck silver dollars in his image.

 This was quite ephemeral.
 His military colleagues disapproved the initiative, and moreover he was sick.
 The last Chinese emperor abdicated on March 22, 1916, and died on June 6.